-Employee Recruitment has become an increasingly difficult task for companies.
-With the “Great Resignation,” telecommuting, and companies struggling to compete for qualified candidates, recruitment advertising and getting creative have never been more needed for HR departments.
+If you’re in HR, you’re well aware that employee recruitment has become an increasingly difficult task for companies.
+Because of the “Great Resignation,” telecommuting, and companies struggling to compete for qualified candidates.
+Recruitment advertising and getting creative have never been more needed for HR departments.

 Current Job Market